jeremyruppel/approvals/README.md

 When you rerun the approval, it should now pass.

+You can also approve specs by using the `approvals verify` command.
+Run `approvals help verify` to see all configurable options.

 ### Expensive computations

 The Executable class allows you to perform expensive operations only when the command to execute it changes.